 Early summer and walleye fishing often go hand-in-hand for many anglers.
 Putting the tips just offered here to use is a good way to spend a summer day and will often lead to a fresh fish dinner too!

-As always, good luck on the water, and remember to include a youngster in your next outdoors adventure!
+As always, good luck on the water, and remember to include a youngster in your next outdoor adventure!

 Mike Frisch hosts the popular Fishing the Midwest TV series.
 Visit Fishing the Midwest’s new website www.fishingthemidwest.com to learn more.